pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 - You might have multiple human-level performances based on the human experience.
 Then you choose the human-level performance (proxy for Bayes error) that is more suitable for the system you're trying to build.
 - Improving deep learning algorithms is harder once you reach a human-level performance.
 - Summary of bias/variance with human-level performance:
-  1. human-level error (proxy for Bayes error)
+  1. training error
      - Calculate `avoidable bias = training error - human-level error`
      - If **avoidable bias** difference is the bigger, then it's *bias* problem and you should use a strategy for **bias** resolving.
-  2. training error
+  2. dev error
      - Calculate `variance = dev error - training error`
      - If **variance** difference is bigger, then you should use a strategy for **variance** resolving.
-  3. Dev error
 - So having an estimate of human-level performance gives you an estimate of Bayes error.
 And this allows you to more quickly make decisions as to whether you should focus on trying to reduce a bias or trying to reduce the variance of your algorithm.
 - These techniques will tend to work well until you surpass human-level performance, whereupon you might no longer have a good estimate of Bayes error that still helps you make this decision really clearly.